tigerbeetle/tigerbeetle/docs/internals/lsm.md

 Each manifest block has a reference to the (chronologically) previous manifest block.
 The superblock stores the head and tail address/checksum of this linked list.
+The reference on the header of the head manifest block "dangles" – the block it references has already been compacted.

 ### Manifest Level